feliixx/mongoplayground/web/DOCS.md

 ### FromArray

 Randomly pick value from an array as value for the field.
-Currently, object in the array have to be of the same type
+Currently, object in the array have to be of the same type.

 ```JSON5